atenearesearchgroup/QCBalgorithm/README.md

 __.in("contains").out("tracks").has("className","cat")).toList();
 ```

 * Q6.
-CrowededDetectionVideo: returning all videos where the object is present in at least 10 segments.
+InCast: returning all videos where the object is present in at least 10 segments.

 Gremlin query can be viewed following: